MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ## Typeclasses

-Typeclass is class of types with definition of common functions for all instances of that class.
+Typeclass is class of types with a definition of common functions for all instances of that class.
 It is allowing polymorphism and you can imagine it as interfaces in other languages.

 ### Kinds

-In the type theory, a kind is the type of a type constructor or, less commonly, the type of a higher-order type operator.
+In the type theory, a kind is the type of a type constructor or, less commonly, the type of a higher order type operator.
 A kind system is essentially a simply typed lambda calculus 'one level up,' endowed with a primitive type, denoted * and called 'type', which is the kind of any (monomorphic) data type.
 Simply you can observe this with GHCi and `:kind` command on various types.
-For example kind `* -> *` tells that you need to specify one type argument to create type with kind `*` so you can have values of it.
+For example kind `* -> *` tells that you need to specify one type argument to create a type with kind `*` so you can have values of it.

 ```
 Prelude> :kind Integer